openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

 The pointer in the map will be converted into a :icon:`fa fa-plus`.
 Click successively on the map to draw a polygon.

 Once the shape is complete, the AOI will be previewed in the small map at the bottom of the frame.
 To validate it, click on :icon:`fa fa-check` :guilabel:`Apply` button.
-Once validated, the map will zoom in on the AOI, which will be outlined in grey.
+Once validated, the map will zoom in on the AOI, which will be outlined in gray.

 .. thumbnail:: ../_images/cookbook/time_series/aoi_polygon.png
     :title: Select AOI based on drawn polygon.